monsonite/Byter/README.md

 Details:

-One quand 2-input XOR and three quand 2-input NANDs.
+One quand 2-input XOR and three quad 2-input NANDs.
 U10:U13.

 U10, 11 and 12 make up the ALU, and U13 deals with the Carry suppress and injection logic.